Capacity plan, prioritize, and monitor production orders

 Analytics report can tell you the true cost of making your product, technician efficiency and throughput, downtime in a production process, and more.

-Understand your business in real-time.
+Understand your business in real time.

 FactoryFour continuously gathers information such as timestamps on completion, task-specific and technician-specific data, and presents it now, not at the end of the month.
 Generate reports to uncover new insights about your business, like understanding the true cost of making your product.

-CEO of FactoryFour
+Co-Founder of FactoryFour